-Our training is FREE of charge.
+Our Winnipeg based training at our office is FREE of charge.
 We also provide snacks and bus tokens.
-When you decide if you would like to take the training please contact us and we will add your name to our list.
+If you would like to take the training please contact us and we will add your name to our list.

 If you know any other young people who might be interested in this program, please pass along this information.
 Feel free to contact us if you have any questions.

 - Our Peer Education Manual is a book full of activities and information that focuses on all of the topics we cover during our training.
 It also includes an action planning section that focuses on how to get involved or plan events in your own community/school.

 Download the full Peer Education Manual 2019 (print in booklet format).